 A working class neighborhood, where blue collar folk lived near their places of employment—the railroad, lumberyard, canning factory, etc.—residents knew it as “Mesopotamia” (a veiled reference to the ancient Middle East and our own counterpart to the Lower Ninth Ward) and established a micro-culture unlike other parts of the city.
 Howard told us about errands to the FFC Market, of its proprietress Fern Pirtle, and the source of his first dog Frank.
 But aside from the market, the Syndicate Mill, and Anton Krause’s first foundry, not much has been written.
 Time to remedy that.

 Post Script: Cities are organic creatures, growing as they will, often in spite of our best efforts to direct their progress, and despite any egalitarian tendencies, they are disinclined to uniformity in almost every respect.
 Very soon after platting and the sale of lots, each quarter of the original Agincourt townsite attracted a different clientele.
 So the northeastern section, because of its slightly higher elevation, became the neighborhood of affluence, while flood-prone Mesopotamia in the southwest received little attention—especially during actual flooding.
 The squeaky wheel gets lubed and we know who’s in charge of the oil can.

-Somewhere in the accumulating Agincourt detritus there is postcard I purchased long ago (found it! above) of what I can only describe as a humble group of totally unassuming structures, which immediately struck me as the character that likely developed in that “land between the rivers.”
+Somewhere in the accumulating Agincourt detritus there a is postcard I purchased long ago (found it! above) of what I can only describe as a humble group of totally unassuming structures, which immediately struck me as the character that likely developed in that “land between the rivers.”
 It’s good when you can find some of the designing already done by others.